learn-anything/quotes/readme.md

 > You often cannot control your thoughts, but you can control your actions.

 > He who fears death is a slave of life.

+> Awaken; return to yourself.
+Now, no longer asleep, knowing they were only dreams, clear-headed again, treat everything around as a dream

+> It's normal to feel pain in your hands and feet, if your using your feet as feet and your hands as hands.
+And for a human being to feel stress is normal - if he's living a normal human life.
+And if it's normal, how can it be bad?

+> You can hold your breath until you turn blue, but they'll still go on doing it.

+> Leave other people's mistakes where they lie

+> Don't mistake the finger for the moon

+> I mean, they say you die twice.
+One time when you stop breathing and a second time, a bit later on, when somebody says your name for the last time.  - Banksy

+> The bad news is you’re falling through the air, nothing to hang on to, no parachute.
+The good news is there’s no ground.  - Trungpa Rinpoche

 > The more afraid you are the more power your fear has.